 - Everyone in the class was talking at the same time.

 All, any, none, some

 Certain indefinite pronouns (all, any, none, some) may be singular or plural, depending on the noun or pronoun to which they refer.

-✓ Any of Stephen King’s books are good reading choices.
+- Any of Dionne Brand’s books are good reading choices.